milhead2/cs466_s22/README.md

 You will need git installed and possibly other applications as well (git, cmake, ) use ```sudo apt install``` for missing packages

- - The pico directlry that I create below is a peer to the class CS466_S22 directory that you can install with the following commands
+ - The pico directory that I create below is a peer to the class CS466_S22 directory that you can install with the following commands
 	- ```cd ~/src``` (or your replacement for src)
 	- ```git clone git@github.com:milhead2/cs466_s22.git```